 Hilton Cancellation Policy

-Hilton Hotels & Resorts has a companywide cancellation policy, but some hotels within the brand may have their own cancellation policies based on location and hours of operation.
-Be sure to check the policy for your particular hotel when you make a reservation in order to avoid paying a fee.
+Note: Hilton Hotels & Resorts has a companywide cancellation policy, but some of its hotels have their own cancellation policies based on location and hours of operation.
+Be sure to check your reservation details for cancellation terms at your particular hotel.

 - Cancellation fee: Varies by hotel and reservation